NeuroJSON/jsnirf/JSNIRF_specification.md

 Summary
 ----------

-In summary, this specification defines

-By using JSON/UBJSON compatible JData constructs, JSNIRF provides a highly portable, versatile and extensible framework to store a large variety of neuroanatomical and functional image data.
-Both text and binary formats are readable with self-explanatory keywords.
+In summary, this specification defines a 1-to-1 mapping between the HDF5-based SNIRF storage format to JSON/UBJSON based JSNIRF format.
+Any previously generated SNIRF file can be 100% mapped to a JSNIRF document without losing any information.
+However, JSNIRF adds readability, portability with lightweight and widely avaialble parsers readily available.
+It also allows one to easily combine NIRS measurements with other experimental data stored in JData-compliant formats, such as JNIfTI or JMesh, especially in a multi-modal imaging study.

+Compared to HDF5, JSON and UBJSON is significantly simpler when encoding and decoding unstructured data, such as the data structure defined in a SNIRF file.
 The broad availability of JSON and UBJSON parsers, along with the simple underlying syntax, allows one to easily share, parse and process such data files without imposing extensive programming overhead.
 The flexible data organization and referencing mechanisms offered by the underlying JData specification make it possible to record and share large scale complex neuroimaging